-- Rule 1 The council must provide employees and others doing work for the council with an identity badge.
-It must be worn at all times whilst on council premises or when doing work for the council. - Rule 2 The identity of any person being contacted by, or contacting, the council must be checked and proven before sensitive or personal information is provided to them verbally, on paper or electronically.
+Rule 1: The council must provide employees and others doing work for the council with an identity badge.
+It must always be worn whilst on council premises or when doing work for the council.

+Rule 2: The identity of any person being contacted by, or contacting, the council must be checked and proven before sensitive or personal information is provided to them verbally, on paper or electronically.